8 Things You Didn't Know About Joe Mazza of HGTV's 'Home Inspector Joe'

 Get to know Joe Mazza, home inspector and host of HGTV's Home Inspector Joe.

 For Joe Mazza, being a home inspector is all about helping people.
-The star of the new HGTV series, Home Inspector Joe, leverages his 20 years of experience in construction and expert safety knowledge to help people find their perfect home.
+He started out on HGTV's Home Inspector Joe and now stars in What's Wrong With That House?
+Joe leverages his 20 years of experience in construction and expert safety knowledge to help people find their perfect home.
 Safety comes first, and he won’t let homeowners move into their new homes until every detail is up to his standards.

 “I've always loved to help people, whether it was helping someone walk up the stairs, helping someone with construction or making sure people are safe,” Joe says.
 We’ve seen Joe in his element digging through crawl spaces and climbing across roofs, but beyond his show, who is Joe Mazza?
 We sat down with him to learn more.